sniper7jd/Sandwich-Architect/README.md

 1.  **Clone or Download** the repository.
 2.  **Open** `index.html` in your preferred web browser.
-3.  **Note:** Ensure you have an active internet connection so the Tailwind script and placeholder images can load.
+3.  **Note:** Ensure you have an active internet connection so the Tailwind script and fonts can load.

 ### Recommended Development Setup
 For the best experience, use the **Live Server** extension in VS Code: